onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 <!--
-title: Building the NorCal 40A transmit filter
+title: Learning how a transmit filter works
 created: 15 May 2014 - 7:06 pm
 updated: 25 May 2014 - 6:38 am
 publish: 25 May 2014